goodwill80/Meals-Delivery-and-Event-Tracking-App/README.md

 6. Expo-location
 7. Google Maps API

+### Data / Resource
+Mock data stored in JSON format are used to demo the application.

 ### User story of a volunteer
 Volunteer will be able to:
 1. login and view list of events assigned to him/her.